pH14/materialize/doc/developer/design/20230418_persist_push_based_updates.md

 crash or halt the process.

 We anticipate message volume to be on the order of 1-1.5 per second per shard, with each message in the 100 bytes-1KiB range.
 Given the scale of our usage today, we would expect `environmentd` to be able to broadcast this data and message volume comfortably with minimal impact on performance.

-That said, we'll want to keep an eye on is how much time `environmentd` spends decoding, applying, and broadcasting diffs.
-`environmentd` is the only process that must own a copy of state to each shard, and it will likely be applying more diffs than before, in addition to the new workload of broadcasting.
-We anticipate `clusterd` to be negligibly impacted by this added RPC traffic, as each `clusterd` would only need to push/receive updates for the shards it is reading and writing.
+That said, we'll want to keep an eye on how much time `environmentd` spends broadcasting diffs.
+We anticipate `clusterd` to be negligibly impacted by this added RPC traffic, as each `clusterd` would only need to push/receive updates for the shards it is reading and writing, which is very similar work to what it is already doing.

 Our existing Persist metrics dashboard, in addition to the new metrics outlined below, should be sufficient to monitor the change and understand its impact.